JorisRoels/domain-adaptive-segmentation/README.md

 ```
 python train/train_unsupervised.py -c train/train_unsupervised.yaml
 ```
 The provided YAML file is a configuration file that contains all necessary parameters.
 Note that you may have to adjust the data paths, depending on where you downloaded the data.
-By default, this will train a Y-Net with the EPFL and Kasthuri data as source and target, respectively.
+By default, this will train a Y-Net with the EPFL and VNC data as source and target, respectively.

 Similarly, you can run a semi-supervised domain adaptive demo by running the following command:
 ```
 python train/train_semi_supervised.py -c train/train_semi_supervised.yaml
 ```
-By default, this will do the same thing as the previous demo, but additionally employ 5% labeled target data.
+By default, this will do the same thing as the previous demo, but additionally employ labeled target data.

 Feel free to adjust the parameter settings in the configuration files and check out the effect on the outcome!